 Invasive Plants

 Invasive species reduce the biodiversity and available habitat for wildlife in the area.
 Invasive plants outgrow natives and take away nutrition and light.
 Many are garden escapes.
-Some plants are listed as provincial noxious and it is mandatory they be controlled.
-Along the Miami River Greenway we control:

 Japanese Knotweed